Best CD players 2024: Rediscover the OG of digital music with our pick of sharp-sounding players

 Avoid if you're after a small player: Yes, it's a sleek player, but if space is at a premium, look elsewhere.

 The Cambridge Audio AXC25 also supports Gapless CD playback, which is ideal if you're engrossed in a live album or a conceptual prog masterpiece.
-It’s worth noting that this particular CD player differs from the slightly more expensive Cambridge Audio AXC35 player in that it lacks a digital coaxial output, but this really won’t be an issue if you’re not planning to use a separate DAC.
+It’s worth noting that this particular CD player differs from the slightly more expensive Cambridge Audio AXC35 player in that it lacks a digital coaxial output, but I didn't find this an issue as I wasn't planning on using a separate DAC.

 Partner the AXC25 with a Cambridge Audio AX series amplifier and you'll create a classic music system, which like your discs if you take care of them, should stand the test of time.

-It also comes with a power cable, remote control and a couple of AAA batteries.
+It also comes with a power cable, remote control and a couple of AAA batteries for good measure.

 Best budget